How To Start and Run a Successful Used Car Dealership

 Liability Waiver

-For Car dealerships, Liability Waiver separates the owner from customer actions.
+For Car dealerships, a Liability Waiver separates the owner from customer actions.
 This is signed by the customer, usually during test drives.

 Commercial Lease